 Adamson, J. 2013.
 Source of life: Avatar, Amazonia, and an ecology of selves.
 Workshop leader at 23 January 2013 Mellon Research Initiative in Enviornments and Societies, University of California-Davis.

-Wittig, A., J. Adamson, J. J. Elser and L. Guevara.
+Wittig, A., J. Adamson, M. M. Elser and L. Guevara.
 2013.
 Effectiveness of the modified field trip curriculum: Teaching the importance of good conservation habits.
 Poster presented on May 1, 2013 at the Decision Center for a Desert City Annual Poster Symposium, Arizona State University, Tempe, AZ.

 Adamson, J. 2005.
 American studies scholars as public intellectuals?
 What can be learned from place-based enviornmental justice activism.
 Presentation at the 2005 American Studies Association, Conference, Washington, D.C.